janderit/fastJson/README.md

 fastJson-janderit

-This is a fork of the fastJson library by Mehdi Golam.
+This is a fork of the fastJson library by Mehdi Gholam.

 Ths original library can be found here: http://fastjson.codeplex.com/